Jarod42/ccccc/README.md

 Basic Usage
 ----

-ccccc srcFiles > output.html
+`ccccc myProject/compile_commands.json > output.html`

-It will create a report in output.html with each function and associated counters.
+`ccccc -I IncludeDir srcFiles > output.html`

-It currently may output in stderr some errors about header file not found.
+It will create a report in output.html with each function and associated statistics.

-You may ignore them (some prototype may be wrong in the report for unknown type) or fix include path with -I option (like with clang/gcc).
+It outputs in stderr some extra information about progress or parsing issues (most of them might be ignored, unknown types (due to missing include path) would be replaced by `int`)

 Command arguments
 ----